jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/04_binary_operations_3.rst

   the test is green again

-* I add the next case
+* I add the third case

   .. code-block:: python